 Across the financial management world the term is called “Risk-Adjusted Returns.”

 What this means is that the financial advisor or wealth manager has the capability to significantly lower your risk.
 This after all is what they get paid for.

-For a first time beginner investor or trader following the going long investment strategy there is nearly 100% risk.
-The reason behind this is because beginner traders and investors don’t hedge their positions or diversify enough to prevent a sudden downfall in their portfolio. (source)
+For a first-time beginner investor or trader following the going long investment strategy there is nearly 100% risk.
+The reason behind this is that beginner traders and investors don’t hedge their positions or diversify enough to prevent a sudden downfall in their portfolios. (source)